-- CONTRACTOR will utilize the seven uniform assessment domains and include other required elements and document the assessment in the client's medical record. - c.
-For clients aged 6 through 20, the Child and Adolescent Needs and Strengths (CANS), and for clients aged 3 through 18, the Pediatric Symptom Checklist-35 (PSC-35) tools are required at intake, every six months during treatment, and at discharge. - d.
-The time period for providers to complete an initial assessment and subsequent assessments for SMHS are up to clinical discretion of COUNTY; however, CONTRACTOR's providers shall complete assessments within a reasonable time and in accordance with generally accepted standards of practice.
+- CONTRACTOR shall utilize the seven (7) uniform assessment domains and include other required elements and document the assessment in the client's medical record. - c.
+For clients age six (6) through twenty (20), CANS-50, and for clients age three (3) through eighteen (18), PSC-35, are required at intake, every six (6) months during treatment, and at discharge. - d.
+The time period for providers to complete an initial assessment and subsequent assessments for SMHS are up to clinical discretion of COUNTY; however, CONTRACTORs shall complete assessments within a reasonable time frame and in accordance with generally accepted standards of practice (within ninety (90) days of the assignment to the provider, unless there are documentation of any issues that prove to be a barrier to completion (i.e., acuity, homelessness, difficulty with engagement).

 - a.
 CONTRACTOR shall use the criteria set forth in the current edition of the DSM as the clinical tool to make diagnostic determinations. - b.
-Once a DSM diagnosis is determined, the CONTRACTOR shall determine the corresponding mental health diagnosis in the current edition of ICD.
+Once a DSM diagnosis is determined, CONTRACTOR shall determine the corresponding mental health diagnosis in the current edition of ICD.
 CONTRACTOR shall use the ICD diagnosis code(s) to submit a claim for SMHS to receive reimbursement from COUNTY. - c.
 The ICD Tabular List of Diseases and Injuries is maintained by CMS and may be updated during the term of this Agreement.
 Changes to the lists of ICD diagnoses do not require an amendment to this Agreement, and COUNTY may implement these changes as provided by CMS.